by Dr. C.H. Weaver M.D. Medical Editor update 09/2021

 Keytruda is a monoclonal antibody know as a checkpoint inhibitor that helps to restore the body’s immune system in fighting cancer.
 It creates its anti-cancer effects by blocking a specific protein used by cancer cells called PD-L1, to escape an attack by the immune system.
 Once PD-L1 is blocked, cells of the immune system are able to identify cancer cells as a threat and initiate an attack to destroy the cancer.
-Keytruda is approved for the treatment of several types of cancer.
+Research confirms that Keytruda treatment improves survival duration in advanced cervical cancer.

-The Phase 3 KEYNOTE-826 trial is the confirmatory trial for the current accelerated approval for Keytruda in cervical cancer for the second-line treatment of patients with recurrent or metastatic cervical cancer with disease progression on or after chemotherapy whose tumors express PD-L1.
+The Phase 3 KEYNOTE-826 trial is the confirmatory trial for the current accelerated approval for Keytruda as treatment for advanced cervical cancer.5

 Opdivo - Yervoy Immunotherapy Combination

-Opdivo blocks the activity of a molecule PD-1 found on T cells and is approved for advanced non-small cell lung cancer, melanoma, and renal cell carcinoma patients.
-Yervoy targets a molecule called CTLA-4 on T cells and is approved for advanced melanoma patients.
+The checkpoint inhibitor Opdivo blocks the activity of PD-1 found on T cells and Yervoy targets a molecule called CTLA-4 on T cells.
 Studies have shown that Opdivo combined with Yervoy results in improved anti-tumor activity when compared to either agent alone.
-Doctors from Dana Farber Cancer Institute in Boston MA have reported this observation in the treatment of malignant melanoma further supporting the idea that this combination precision cancer immunotherapy is promising.
+Doctors from Dana Farber Cancer Institute in Boston MA reported this observation in the treatment of malignant melanoma further supporting the idea that combination precision cancer immunotherapy is promising.

-Researchers treated 91 women with advanced cervical cancer with 2 different dosing strategies combining Opdivo and Yervoy for up to 24 months, of until disease progression or unacceptable side effects occurred.
-With an average follow up of approximately one year 46% of previously untreated and 36% of those receiving prior systemic treatment responded to therapy with Opdivo -Yervoy combination.
-(2,3)
+Researchers treated 91 women with advanced cervical cancer with 2 different dosing strategies combining Opdivo and Yervoy for up to 24 months, or until disease progression or unacceptable side effects occurred.
+With an average follow up of approximately one year 46% of previously untreated and 36% of those receiving prior systemic treatment responded to therapy with Opdivo -Yervoy combination.2,3

 Balstilimab - Zalifrelimab Active in Advanced Cervical Cancer